quick-perf/quickperf-live/README.md

 ###  Automatically generate QuickPerf and functional non-regression tests

-Today, for GET HTTP calls done with a Spring RestTemplate, the project allows generating tests:
+Today, for GET HTTP calls done with a Spring RestTemplate, the project allows generating JUnit 4 and JUnit 5 tests:
 1) Reproducing N+1 select with a non-regression on N+1 select thanks to the [**QuickPerf testing library**](https://github.com/quick-perf/quickperf).

 2) Ensuring a non-regression on the functionnal behavior